PraveenDataAnalyst/PythonProjects/README.md

      # Customer Loan Risk Identification Model:
      - This dataset describes customers loan details.
 The aim of this project is to preprocess customers loan data.
 Identified the loan risk customers details.
      - This python code available in iPython Notebook.
+     # Category Wise automated excel report:
+     - This dataset describes the raw inventory details of different locations.
+The data is collected ,cleaned the data and made a standard data for decision making.
+     - The python code available in iPython Notebook.